online submission instructions

 - Stage 3

-You will be asked to upload graphics files and supporting data for your article (see below ).
+You will be asked to upload high-resolution graphics files and supporting information for your article (see below).

 - Stage 4

-The system will also ask you to agree to the licence arrangements for your article (see below), and also state that you have complied with the ethical requirements of the journal.
+The system will also ask you to agree to the licence arrangements for your article (see below), and also state that you have complied with ethical requirements.

 - Stage 5

-You will be invited to select a Co-editor, from a list of those available, to coordinate the review of your article; comments concerning your article (e.g. the names of potential reviewers) may be typed into the space provided.
+You will be invited to select a Co-editor, from a list of those available, to coordinate the review of your article; comments concerning your article may be typed into the space provided.

 - Stage 6

-Your submission is now complete and your article will be sent to the Main Editors of the journal, who will decide whether your article should be considered for the Research Communications or Data Reports section.
+Your submission is now complete and your article will be sent to the Main Editors, who will decide whether your article should be considered as a Research Communication or as a data article in IUCrData.
 This decision should take a maximum of 48 hours.
 The system will then assign a Co-editor to your article.
 You will be given the contact details of this Co-editor and a Co-editor reference code.
 The reference code has two letters and four digits (e.g. au6165) and should be quoted in all subsequent communications with the Co-editor and the Editorial Office.
 You will also be provided with a web address for accessing and viewing your article home page.
 You should keep a record of the web address for viewing your article and the Co-editor code of your article.
 The Co-editor will arrange for the review of your article and will inform you by e-mail of the outcome of the review.
 You may be asked to submit revised versions of your article (see below).
 Please note that revisions should only be submitted at the request of the Co-editor handling your article.

 Which items will be published and which will be supporting information?